kykyev/kykyev.github.io/dev/_posts/2014-02-05-angularjs-simplest-app-example.markdown

 });
 ```

-Now we wait untill DOM is ready to kick off bootstraping of Angular app.
+Now we wait until DOM is ready when app bootstraping is kicked off.
 During bootstrap process modules are configured and initialized by their run blocks.
-Note that in this process phase typically we should not access DOM, as it will be transformed later by compilation and linking.
-By the way it is during `demoApp` module configuration when `EchoController` is registered:
+It is during `demoApp` module configuration when `EchoController` is registered:

 ```javascript
 $controllerProvider.register('EchoConroller', function($tscope) {